Fairblock/cdk-erigon/README.md

 Then, use the instructions from this [link](https://docs.polygon.technology/cdk/getting-started/local-deployment/) to run the chain.
 In order to use the precompile image, change the `cdk_erigon_node_image` name in `params.yml` in the `kurtosis-cdk` repository before running it.

 Once the chain is up, the commands in the `test-precompile/test.sh` script can be used to either call the precompile directly, or through a sample contract provided in the `test-precompile` directory.

+Note that the precompile requires seting the public key.
+For any call to the precompile, all inputs are packed together.
+Also, to distinguish between different calls like setting the pk or decrypting, the precompile will look at the first byte.
+If it is `0x01`, it is the call for the `set` function.
+If it is `0x02` it will be the `get` function which returns the stored pk.
+If it is `0x03` it is the decrypt function.
+Moreover, since the ciphertext and id size are not fixed, the input for the `decrypt` function is the concatenation of `(decryptionKey,ciphertextSize,idSize,ciphertext,id)`.
 ***